juxhouse/bela-resources/reference/ECD-File-Format.md

 ![ECD Overview](ECD-File-Format-Overview.png)

-The ECD format is designed for conciseness and readability.
+This ECD format is designed for conciseness and readability.
 It is also extensible, by allowing custom JSON metadata.

 There is a more formal [syntax specification](#appendix---syntax) at the end.